-The team of the Research Chair in Shaping Technologies of High Mechanical Strength Alloys , CM2P is studying the influence of shaping parameters on the evolution of the microstructure as well as their impacts on in-service properties using a micro-macro and multiscale approach.
+The team of the Research Chair in Forming Technologies of High Strength Alloys , CM2P is studying the influence of shaping parameters on the evolution of the microstructure as well as their impacts on in-service properties using a micro-macro and multiscale approach.

 Experimental and numerical simulation study of solid forming processes, such as the forging of high mechanical strength steels, and sheet forming, like thermoforming of aluminum alloys at high temperature and design models to simulate the conditions encountered in the 'industry.

 Optimizing heat treatment processes by determining the kinetics of phase transformation, precipitation, recrystallization, and grain growth.
 Development of mathematical models to predict the type and intensity of residual stresses generated and their impact on distortion and properties in service.